Woman formerly known as Rachel Dolezal fired from teaching gig over OnlyFans account

 Rachel Dolezal, who legally changed her name to Nkechi Diallo in 2016, was fired by the Catalina Foothills Unified School District in Arizona over her OnlyFans account, NBC News confirmed.

-Her account had also made headlines in 2022, when leaked photos of her posing in lingerie circulated online.
+Her account also made headlines in 2022 when leaked photos of her posing in lingerie circulated online.

 The 18-and-up platform, which hosts millions of content creators, is known primarily as a service where sex workers share explicit photos behind a monthly paywall, although creators can share anything from cooking tutorials to fitness routines.
 Subscribers can also pay extra fees to receive personalized pay-per-view messages from their favorite creators.